 For the State and substate reports published using the 2002 to 2007 NSDUH data, Claritas data obtained in 2002 were used to produce the small area estimates.
 In reports published using the 2008, 2009, and 2010 NSDUH data, Claritas data obtained in 2008 were used.
 The 2002 Claritas data had 2000 and 2002 population counts, as well as 2007 population projections.
 The 2008 Claritas data had 2008 population counts, as well as 2012 population projections.
 Claritas data are used for the following in the NSDUH SAE process:

 In the 2008 SAE process (and subsequent years), new Claritas data with 2008 population counts and 2012 population projections were used.
 The new Claritas data will be henceforth referred to as the 2008-2012 Claritas data, and the 2002 Claritas data will be referred to as the 2002-2007 Claritas data.
 The following main differences were observed between the two Claritas datasets:

 Some of the differences in the 2007 and 2008 population estimates can be attributed to reasons (1) and (3), and the rest are most likely attributed to the fact that the 2008-2012 Claritas projections are based on updated population information.
 Because of these differences in the 2007 population projections based on 2002-2007 Claritas data and the 2008 population counts based on 2008-2012 Claritas data, it was decided that "new" 2006 and 2007 population projections would be obtained by "projecting back" the 2008-2012 Claritas data.
-These new population projections were obtained so that they could be used in the 2006-2008 SAE publications.
+These new population projections were obtained so that they could be used in the 2006-2008 SAE reports.